mtgatracker/mtgatracker/legal/privacy.md

 ### Linkable information

 "Linkable Information" includes data that reasonably could be tied to a user, but does not inherently do so.
-We consider things like complete IP Addresses, data about browsers, country-of-origin, etc. to be "Linkable information," but not "Individual Person Information," or "Platform Information."
-In general, we only process Linkable Information when we are confident it is done so anonymously.
+We consider things like anonymized IP Addresses, Unique Identity Codes from Identity Providers, Preferred Usernames from Identity Providers (e.g. Twitch or Discord usernames), data about browsers, country-of-origin, etc. to be "Linkable information," but not "Individual Person Information," or "Platform Information."
+In general, we prefer to anonymize Linkable information whenever possible.

 ### Individual Person Information